AbdelRahman-Elshafai/Raven-Kart/README.md

 ```rails
 rails db:seed
 ```
-then stop the server and run it again.
+then stop the server and run it again to reindex **Sunspot Search Engine**.

 With that, you can register or use any of the seeded accounts.